 The other income (expense), net was primarily the foreign exchange gains and losses (specifically, resulting from foreign currency denominated transactions and the revaluation of foreign currency denominated assets and liabilities), which fluctuates as the U.S. dollar appreciates or depreciates against other currencies.
-Interest income for the three months ended April 30, 2024 compared to the corresponding prior year period, increased primarily due to the use of money market investments to realize increased returns on cash balances.
-The increase in interest expense, when comparing the three months ended April 30, 2024 to the corresponding period in 2023, was primarily due to higher interest rates.
-As a result of the interest rate swaps we executed on June 17, 2022, we have a fixed cash interest rate of 8.94% on \$300 million of our outstanding term loans
+Interest income for the nine months ended October 31, 2024 compared to the corresponding prior year period, increased primarily due to the use of money market investments to realize increased returns on cash balances.
+The decrease in interest expense, when comparing the three and nine months ended October 31, 2024 to the corresponding periods in 2023, was primarily due to the decision to reduce the borrowings under the accounts receivable facility during the three months ended October 31, 2024.
+As a result of the interest rate swaps we executed on June 17, 2022, we have a fixed cash interest rate of 8.94% on \$300 million of our outstanding term loans.